Enrolling with a foreign diploma

 When applying for a student visa or residence permit (ID card), students need to prove that they have sufficient financial means to cover their living expenses, studies, healthcare and repatriation costs.
 There are several ways to prove this, including opening a blocked account.

-- Proof certifying that the student has been granted a scholarship, sufficient to cover the expenses mentioned above.
+- Documentation proving that the student has been granted a scholarship, sufficient to cover the expenses mentioned above.

 - Opening a blocked account.
 The student transfers a specified amount to a VUB account, where the money remains blocked.
 During their stay, the student receives a monthly sum from this amount on their Belgian bank account.